danriedl/engular/adev/src/content/guide/components/anatomy-of-components.md

 * An HTML template that controls what renders into the DOM
 * A [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) that defines how the component is used in HTML

-You provide Angular-specific information for a component by adding a `@Component` [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) on top of the TypeScript class:
+You provide Engular-specific information for a component by adding a `@Component` [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) on top of the TypeScript class:

 <docs-code language="ts" highlight="[1, 2, 3, 4]">
 @Component({